santhosheyzz/Firewall-Configuration-Windows-Linux/README.md

 ---
 ##🗒️ Additional Notes
-  firewall_commands.txt contains all Linux commands used.
+  -firewall_commands.txt contains all Linux commands used.
-  All screenshots are labeled clearly and sorted into folders.
+  -All screenshots are labeled clearly and sorted into folders.
-  This project helps develop basic firewall management skills and network security understanding.
+  -This project helps develop basic firewall management skills and network security understanding.
 ---
 ##👨‍💻 Author
 Santhoshkumar